Island Women Speak: A Live Storytelling Event on Deer Isle, Maine

 The inspiration: Generation Women in NYC

-With thanks to Georgia Clark and Generation Women in NYC, who inspired me to bring a storytelling event for women across generations to Maine.
+Thanks to Georgia Clark and Generation Women in NYC, who inspired Debbie Weil to bring a storytelling event for women across generations to Maine.
 As Georgia explains, “Generation Women blends a lively literary salon with the tradition of handing down wisdom from community elders.”

-Photos: I performed as Team 60 with Generation Women in October 2017.
-The first sentence of my story was “I’m 65 and I still have sex… ” and the mostly younger audience went wild.
+Photos: Debbie performed as Team 60 with Generation Women in October 2017.
+The first sentence of her story was “I’m 65 and I still have sex… ” and the mostly younger audience went wild.
 More photos of Generation Women events here.